 - But so be it.
 I didn’t burden you, but – being cunning – I took you through trickery.

 - I urged Titus to go and sent the brother with him.
 Titus didn’t exploit you, did he?
-Don’t we walk in the same spirit?
-Don’t we walk the same steps?
+Didn’t we walk in the same spirit?
+Didn’t we walk in the same steps?

-- Do you think we were defending ourselves to you all along?
+- Do you think that we are defending ourselves to you all along?
 We speak in front of God in the Anointed.
-And beloved, everything is for the sake of building you up.
+And beloved, all things are for the sake of building you up.

-- For I fear, lest having come to you, I might not find you as I desire, and I might not be found as you desire.
-Lest perhaps there is quarreling, jealously, outbursts of anger, selfish ambition, slander, covert slandering, arrogance, and disorder.
+- For I fear, lest having come to you, I perhaps might not find you as I desire, and I might not be found by you as you desire.
+Lest perhaps there is quarreling, jealousy, outbursts of anger, selfish ambitions, slanders, covert slanders, arrogance, and disorder.